Alberta Liberal Party

 The Alberta Liberal Party (Parti libéral de l'Alberta) is a provincial political party in Alberta, Canada.
 Founded in 1905, it is the oldest active political party in Alberta and was the dominant political party until the 1921 election, with the first three provincial Premiers being Liberals.
 Since 1921, it has formed the official opposition in the Legislative Assembly of Alberta several times, most recently from 1993 until 2012.
 Fourteen Liberals have served as Leader of the Opposition of Alberta.

-The party was affiliated with the Liberal Party of Canada until 1976.
+It was affiliated with the Liberal Party of Canada until 1976.

+The party supports expanded oil and gas market access with pipelines, reducing and capping classroom sizes, protection of water supplies, funding for mental health, and investment in renewable energy.

+On social issues, it supports reproductive freedom, affordable childcare, pay equity legislation, and free addiction counselling.

 History

 Early years

 The Alberta Liberal Party was formed on September 1, 1905.
 The Liberals formed the government in Alberta for the first 16 years of the province's existence.
 Alexander C. Rutherford (1905–1910), Arthur L. Sifton (1910–1917) and Charles Stewart (1917–1921) led Liberal governments, until the party was swept from office in the 1921 election by the United Farmers of Alberta.